PascalDierich/Popular-Movies/README.md

-# Popular-Movies
-first Project for Udacitys Android Nanodegree.
+## First Project for Udacitys Android Nanodegree

-Browse through the most popular and highest rating movies in TheMovieDB
+Browse through the
+* most popular and
+* highest rated

+movies in TheMovieDB.